Toyota Belta: Thailand

 In Thailand, the second generation Vios was offered in three trim levels; J, E and G, as well as two limited edition trim levels; G Limited and S Limited.
 Thailand was the only country that offers all existing grades of the Vios, while export markets are only given a fraction of the Thai range in varying combinations.
 In addition, certainly the range of equipment in Thai Vios' differs from those in export versions.

-The J is the basic trim level of the second generation Vios, offering a CD/MP3/WMA player with four speakers, an optional keyless entry with TVSS, ABS/EBD/BA, 15-inch steel wheels with hubcaps, rear fog lamps and interior fabric with dark grey colour seat.
+The J is the basic trim level of the second generation Vios offering a CD/MP3/WMA player with four speakers, an optional keyless entry with TVSS, ABS/EBD/BA, 15-inch steel wheels with hubcaps, rear fog lamps and interior fabric with dark grey colour seat, it is available with either 5-speed manual or 4-speed automatic transmissions.

-The E is a mid-level trim featuring a keyless entry with TDS, an option between dark grey or ivory-coloured seat fabrics, optional dual SRS airbags, front and rear fog lamps, 15-inch sports alloy wheels and side moulding.
+The E is a mid-level trim featuring a keyless entry with TDS, an option between dark grey or ivory-coloured seat fabrics, optional dual SRS airbags, front and rear fog lamps, 15-inch sports alloy wheels and side moulding, it is available with either 5-speed manual or 4-speed automatic transmissions.

-The G trim features an unchangeable 6 speaker CD/MP3/WMA player, leather seating in either dark grey or ivory, standard dual SRS airbags, a multi-functional steering wheel, 15-inch sports alloy wheels front and rear fog lamps, side moulding, a blue "Optitron" panel with a multi-information display and 60:40 fold-down rear seats with armrest.
+The G trim features an unchangeable 6 speaker CD/MP3/WMA player, leather seating in either dark grey or ivory, standard dual SRS airbags, a multi-functional steering wheel, 15-inch sports alloy wheels front and rear fog lamps, side moulding, a blue "Optitron" panel with a multi-information display and 60:40 fold-down rear seats with armrest, it is only available with 4-speed automatic transmissions.

 The G Limited trim includes a keyless and smart entry with TDS, a Start/Stop push button, an immobilizer key and a body kit to the exterior.

 The limited edition S Limited trim features a "Wrap-Around Aeropart" body kit, an orange "Optitron" panel with a multi-information display, HID headlamps with automatic height adjustment and all-wheel disc brakes.